Activity / Job — Design

 The public CLI now executes activity assets through jobs rather than exposing a standalone orbit activity run subcommand. orbit activity is an inspection/catalog surface; orbit job run and workflow aliases under orbit run are the public execution surfaces after [T20260426-0047].

-Some module comments still describe older phase ordering; the authoritative behavior is the orbit-core call path in crates/orbit-core/src/command/job_v2.rs.
+Some module comments still describe older phase ordering; the authoritative behavior is the orbit-core call path in crates/orbit-core/src/command/job/exec.rs.

 Seeded direct shipment workflows (task_local_pipeline and task_pr_pipeline) opt into recovery_activity: step_failure_recovery on specific steps after [T20260430-14].
-The CLI-backed recovery agent receives only the executor-provided recovery keys, inspects the failed step, makes bounded repairs when safe, and returns before the executor’s single post-recovery attempt.
+After [T20260509-14], the recovery activity is tagged role: reviewer, so its effective provider/model/backend comes from [agent.reviewer] like other reviewer work.
+The recovery agent receives only the executor-provided recovery keys, inspects the failed step, makes bounded repairs when safe, and returns before the executor’s single post-recovery attempt.
 Higher-level orchestration workflows do not enable the hook because replaying child-run dispatch or planning orchestration is not a safe default recovery action.

 The seeded list_backlog_tasks deterministic activity starts task_auto_pipeline.
-Automatic mode admits tasks by status: backlog, including accepted friction reports whose type remains friction, while untriaged status: friction reports stay out.
+Automatic mode admits tasks by status: backlog; legacy untriaged status: friction reports stay out.
 It emits task_count, task_ids, tasks, singleton bundles, and an excluded array for admitted backlog tasks filtered because their context files overlap in-progress or review locks. excluded covers only lock overlap; status-based admission and max_tasks truncation stay silent, and explicit task_ids mode omits it.
 This attribution contract was added in [T20260421-0542-2] and the friction admission rule was updated in [T20260505-2].

 Reserve conflict checking also performs bounded, opportunistic stale-owned-reservation reconciliation before reporting reservation conflicts.
 It inspects only overlapping owned reservations under current reserve pressure; it is not a background sweeper.
 Existing job-run list/show reconciliation remains in place, and both paths release run-owned reservations with release_reason: stale_run_reconciled when they prove the owner is already terminal or stale.
 Release audit rows use the task-lock audit surface and include reservation_id, owner_run_id when present, and release_reason (explicit, run_terminal, stale_run_reconciled, or TTL expiration).